Bruno Arcari (footballer)

-Bruno Arcari ([ˈbruːno arˈkaːri]; 15 November 1915 – 10 December 2004) was an Italian footballer player and coach, who played as a forward.
+Bruno Arcari ([ˈbruːno arˈkaːri]; 15 November 1915 – 10 December 2004) was an Italian football player and coach, who played as a forward.

 Club career

 Arcari played for nine seasons (197 games, 42 goals) in the Serie A for A.S.
 Livorno Calcio, Genova 1893, Milan, and Bologna F.C.
 1909.

 International career

 Arcari played his only game for the Italy national team on 3 March 1940, in a 1–1 draw against Switzerland.

 Personal life

 Burno's older brothers Carlo Arcari, Angelo Arcari and Pietro Arcari all played football professionally.
 To distinguish them, Carlo was referred to as Arcari I, Angelo as Arcari II, Pietro as Arcari III and Bruno as Arcari IV.